emberjs/rfcs/text/0730-semver-for-ts.md

 Changing a symbol is a breaking change when:

 -   changing the name of an exported symbol (type or value), since users' existing imports will need to be updated.
-This is a breaking for value exports (`let`, `const`, `class`, `function`) independent of types, but renaming exported `interface`, `type` alias, or `namespace` declarations is breaking as well.
+This is breaking for value exports (`let`, `const`, `class`, `function`) independent of types, but renaming exported `interface`, `type` alias, or `namespace` declarations is breaking as well.

 -   removing an exported symbol, since users' existing imports will stop working.
 This is a breaking change for value exports (`let`, `const`, `class`, `function`) independent of types, but removing exported `interface`, `type` alias, or `namespace` declarations is breaking as well.